shobrook/saplings/README.md

 [Messages](https://github.com/shobrook/saplings/blob/master/saplings/dtos/Message.py) are a core data structure in saplings.
 They are essentially equivalent to OpenAI messages (e.g. user input, tool calls, tool responses, assistant responses), with a few extra properties and helper methods.
 A list of messages represents a search trajectory.
 When you run an agent, it will return a list of messages representing the best trajectory it found.

-Saplings messages can be easily converted into OpenAI messages using the `to_openai_message()` method.
+Saplings messages can be easily converted into OpenAI-style messages using the `to_openai_message()` method.

 ```python
 messages, _, _ = agent.run("This is my prompt!")